espocrm/documentation/docs/user-guide/emails.md

 # Guidelines on using emails

-EspoCRM provides the ability to fetch emails from IMAP box.
-This makes possible to use EspoCRM as an email client along with CRM-specific features.
+EspoCRM provides the ability to fetch emails from IMAP mailboxes.
+This makes possible to use EspoCRM as an email client along with the CRM-specific features.

 In this article: